jhsware/inferno/demo/inferno-custom-element/README.md

 - make sure we support streaming
 - make sure we support animations
 - should we add version string to other libs or perform check in different way?

+Thoughts on animations:
+Do we need something like `mountFunctionalComponent` and add animation support to the custom element class?
+This might be cleaner than wrapping custom elements in a functional component.
+However this won't work unless the custom element is mounted in an Inferno app.

+Perhaps a better solution is to find a way of jacking into the custom element lifecycle.
+But this might be a dead end since we don't have a virtual DOM.

+We might need to accept that custom elements can't be animated just like normal elements can't be animated.

+Note on flexbox: should inferno-animation handle parent gap dynamically in the same way we handle width and height?

+TODO: Create `mountCustomElement` and make it aware of animation hooks